iovisor/bcc/docs/tutorial_bcc_python_developer.md

 For further study, see Sasha Goldshtein's [linux-tracing-workshop](https://github.com/goldshtn/linux-tracing-workshop), which contains additional labs.
 There are also many tools in bcc /tools to study.

-Please read [CONTRIBUTING-SCRIPTS.md](../CONTRIBUTING-SCRIPTS.md) if you wish to contrubite tools to bcc.
+Please read [CONTRIBUTING-SCRIPTS.md](../CONTRIBUTING-SCRIPTS.md) if you wish to contribute tools to bcc.
 At the bottom of the main [README.md](../README.md), you'll also find methods for contacting us.
 Good luck, and happy tracing!

 ## Networking